-The Group consolidates the DEPA Group using the equity method of accounting and the carrying value of the investment in the consolidated financial statements reflects HELPE's 35% share of the net asset value of the DEPA group which as at 31 March 2019 amounts to $\[\in \]$ 365 million (31 December 2018: $\[\in \]$ 348 million).
-The cost of investment of the DEPA group in the financial statements of HELPE S.A is $\[\in \]$ 237 million.
+The Group consolidates the DEPA Group using the equity method of accounting and the carrying value of the investment in the consolidated financial statements reflects HELPE's 35% share of the net asset value of the DEPA group which as at 30 June 2019 amounts to \notin 365 million (31 December 2018: \notin 348 million).
+The cost of investment in DEPA in the separate financial statements of HELPE S.A is \notin 237 million.